iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.optum 5 reviews"/>
 </p>

+> Amazing crew and so easy to use.
+In this day and time it is nice to be able to handle the little things without venturing out and being exposed to more.<br> :date: __2021-07-10 18:40:04__

+> So comfortable and easy love this<br> :date: __2021-07-07 17:17:22__

+> First time and worked great<br> :date: __2021-07-07 07:32:04__

+> Love this .
+I get help without leaving my home<br> :date: __2021-07-07 02:45:42__

+> Fast and easy to use.
+I got connected really quickly and the doctor was really professional.<br> :date: __2021-07-05 19:13:39__

+> Need to see a doctor but you can't get to the doctors office, this is for you.
+It is a great app.
+Very easy to use and it works every time.<br> :date: __2021-07-05 05:37:56__

 > Great Dr's and Physician assistants!
 They're very attentive and listen to your concerns.
 I've had virtual Dr's appointments twice from my bedroom and did not have to get dressed while feeling ill.
 Great service!
 I will use it again!<br> :date: __2021-07-02 21:03:43__

 > Absolutely LOVE this app!
 It has been sooo easy to use and is super convenient.
 Definitely recommend.<br> :date: __2021-07-02 19:12:28__